stackabletech/docker-images/hbase/README.md

 # Support for HBase 2.6

-Support for HBase 2.6 in SDP 24.7 is experimental.
-As of SDP 25.3 this support is non-experimental.
+As of SDP release 25.3, HBase 2.6.x is fully supported.

 ## Phoenix